 Your TransUnion credit scores are calculated by a number of factors: your payment history makes up 35% of your score, the amount you owe lenders comprises another 30%, the length of your credit history and when you started borrowing money accounts for 15% and new credit reports account for 10% of your score.
 So you should keep your credit card debts low (ideally 10% of the credit you have available on the card), and pay your debts on time.
 Don’t close your old credit card account because, if you’ve been responsible, they will reflect positively on your score.

 TransUnion makes payment history the most important aspect of your credit score because it shows how you’ve managed your finances, including any late payments, according to the company website.
 Your credit history is considered because it demonstrates how long you’ve been managing your accounts, when your last payments were made and any recent charges, according to the website.

-FACT: TransUnion is widely credited with designing the first automated tape-to-disc transfer system, a system that eventually replaced manual data-entry.
-The firm also built the first online information storage and retrieval data-processing system – the Credit Reporting On-line Network Utility System (CRONUS®) – for creditors across the U.S.
+Little Known Fact: TransUnion is widely credited with designing the first automated tape-to-disc transfer system, a system that eventually replaced manual data-entry.
+The firm also built the first online information storage and retrieval data-processing system – the Credit Reporting Online Network Utility System (CRONUS®) – for creditors across the U.S.